The following article is an excerpt from "A Study of the Teachings of Jesus Christ"

 In verses 15-22, Jesus addresses the destruction of the temple about which His disciples asked, but He does not answer their question as to when this would occur.
 Beginning in verse 15, we read: “Therefore when you see the abomination of desolation which was spoken of through Daniel the prophet, standing in the holy place (let the reader understand), then those who are in Judea must flee to the mountains.”
 (Matthew 24:15-16).

 In verse 21, Jesus spoke of the “great tribulation” that would occur around the time the temple was destroyed, and then the narrative turns again to discussion of the signs of the end times.
-From this apparently seamless integration of these two events (the destruction of the temple in Jerusalem, and Jesus coming and the end of the age), we could interpret the destruction of Jerusalem and the great tribulation of that time as being a symbolic figure and type of the destruction of the world which will occur at Jesus’ coming and the great tribulation that will occur in those times.
+From this apparently seamless integration of these two events (the destruction of the temple in Jerusalem, and Jesus coming and the end of the age), we could interpret the destruction of Jerusalem and the great tribulation of that time as being a symbolic figure and type of the destruction of the world which will occur at Jesus’ coming and the great tribulation that will occur prior to that time.

 Beginning in verse 23, Jesus’ reveals more of the signs that will precede His coming.
 He warns of false Christs and false prophets that will appear and perform great signs and miracles to deceive even the elect, if that were possible.
 Then beginning in verse 29 we read: